H4tch/hugo-plus/README.md

 This project is meant to provide a powerful in spite of these limitations.

 ### Who?
-Targeted at lazy developers that don't want to reverse engineer Hugo's data
+Targeted at lazy developers that value their time and don't want to spend it
-	structures and punch a hole in their screen.
+	reverse engineering Hugo's implementation.
 You'll be given a foundation chock-full of features to use, learn from, and
 	extend.
-Nothing will be left to magic.
+Nothing should be left to magic.

 # Features
 * Fully Bootstrapped responsive default layouts